kemitchell/writing.kemitchell.com/_posts/2016-09-18-Earl-of-Etherereums-Case.md

 are messages from an Ethereum users on different tines of the Ethereum DAO "fork".

-To my knowledge, only proof-of-work rules have succeeded at large scale in systems, like the Bitcoin and Ethereum networks, without overarching checks and balances---derisively, "centralized authority".
+However, to my knowledge, only proof-of-work rules have succeeded at large scale in systems, like the Bitcoin and Ethereum networks, without overarching checks and balances---derisively, "centralized authority".
-These individual use cases, in aggregate, probably make up the vast majority of proper applications of the underlying Bitcoin-esque technology.
+Such use cases, in the aggregate, probably make up the vast majority of useful applications of the underlying Bitcoin-esque technology.
+But for those of a more political bent, these are precisely the uninteresting, even repugnant ones.

-But lack of central authority without the wastefulness of proof-of-work rules is the techno-political dream, in that it would make the system wholly self-contained, a kind of sealed Economic Bottle-Garden of Eden.
+Lack of central authority without the wastefulness of proof-of-work rules is the techno-political dream, in that it would make the system wholly self-contained, a kind of sealed Economic Bottle Garden of Eden.
 Such a system might be used to make agreements or administer organizations that interact with the real world, say by performing services or dealing in goods.
 But their software-automated bits could